BlinkDL/RWKV-LM/README.md

 See the release here for a 27M params model on enwik8 with 0.72 BPC(dev).
 Run run.py in https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN.

+You can even run it in your browser: https://github.com/BlinkDL/AI-Writer/tree/main/docs/eng https://blinkdl.github.io/AI-Writer/eng/ (this is using tf.js WASM single-thread mode).

 Fine-tuning & training (I usually fine-tune with 4e-5 lr, and decay to 1e-5 when it plateaus): https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN